cncf/tag-security/goverance.md

 ## Creating, discussing and accepting proposals

 Each proposal is unique and might deviate slightly from the process below.
-For example, a smaller project may each step.
-For example, a small addition may not require establishing completion criteria.
+For example, a small addition may not require that the group write completion criteria.
 In general, we encourage this process below to be followed to ensure that contributions are in line with the goals of the Working Group.
 ### Proposal process

 1. **Raise an Issue.** [Create an issue](https://github.com/cn-security/safe/issues/new) in the SAFE repo that outlines the problem to be solved.
 If possible, include: